oregano12/oregano12-tribute.page.io/README.md

 #  Tribute Page - Freecodecamp Exercise

-Tribute page exercite with HTML and CSS from Freecodecamp.
+Tribute page exercise with HTML and CSS from Freecodecamp.

 ## Overview
 ### Links